On August 8, global girl group BlackPink will officially enter their 7th year of activity.

 BlackPink on tour in Hanoi at the end of July.

-A YG official told Herald Corp that the group's world tour will last until the end of August, and it is likely that the current contract will last until the end of the tour.
+A YG official revealed to Herald Corp that the group's world tour will last until the end of August, and it is likely that the current contract can be maintained until the tour ends.

-"There may be changes as the deal is soon to come, but the world tour is already scheduled, so the current contract could last until the end of August.
-The announcement of the contract extension could be after September," the person said.
+"There may be changes as the deal is soon to be finalised, but the world tour is already scheduled, so the current contract could last until the end of August.
+The time to announce a contract extension could be after September," the person said.

-Researcher Cha Yoo Mi commented: "Looking at the deposit of Bigbang (1 billion KRW/person) and Twice (1.2 billion KRW/person), the deposit for each BlackPink member will be around 1-1.5 billion KRW (about 18 - 27 billion VND)".
+Researcher Cha Yoo Mi commented: "Looking at the deposit amount of Bigbang (1 billion KRW/person) and Twice (1.2 billion KRW/person), the deposit for each BlackPink member will be around 1-1.5 billion KRW (about 18-27 billion VND)".

 In that context, Herald Corp revealed that there was information that not only Lisa but also Jenny, Jisoo, and Rosé had signed entertainment contracts overseas and established their own companies.

-Amidst conflicting information, YG has yet to issue an official statement.
+Amidst conflicting information, YG has yet to release an official statement.

 Blackpink debuted with four members Jennie, Lisa, Jisoo, Rosé on August 8, 2016.
-Like most other entertainment companies in Korea, the exclusive contract between BlackPink and YG is effective from the time the group officially operates, and lasts for 7 years.
+Like most other entertainment companies in Korea, the exclusive contract between BlackPink and YG took effect from the group's official debut, and lasted for 7 years.

 During 7 years of working under YG, BlackPink has achieved many remarkable achievements, becoming the top K-pop group and being praised by international media as the most famous girl group in the world.